dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

 * Monterey 12.5.1 with OC83/OC84; Venture 13.0+ with OC85+.
-[The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
+OC87 and Ventura 13.1 is the only focus of current testing.

 **Hardware**